Ambika Basnet

-Ambika Basnet (अम्विका बस्नेत) is a Nepalese politician, belonging to the Nepali Congress Party.
-She is currently serving as a member of the 2nd Federal Parliament of Nepal.
-In the 2022 Nepalese general election she was elected as a proportional representative from the Khas people category.
+Ambika Basnet (अम्विका बस्नेत) is a Nepalese politician affiliated with the Nepali Congress.
+She served as a member of Nepal's Federal Parliament after being elected in the 2022 Nepalese general election as a proportional representative from the Khas community category.
+She also served as Minister of Co-operatives and Poverty Alleviation in the cabinet led by Sher Bahadur Deuba.
+Basnet was also a member of Nepal's Constituent Assembly and participated in the constitution-drafting process.